Biographies Characteristics Analysis

 Year of construction: 2006

-There are 6 panoramic elevators in the tower, and at a height of 276 meters there is a panoramic revolving restaurant.
-The gondola of the tower has 12 floors with a total area of 12,000 square meters, which is the most large area TV tower premises in the world.
+The tower has 6 panoramic elevators, and at an altitude of 276 meters there is a panoramic revolving restaurant.
+The tower's gondola has 12 floors with a total area of 12,000 sq.m., which is the most large area TV tower premises in the world.

 This is the tallest building in Iran: